 LogDNA is a modern Kubernetes-based log management and analysis tool designed to help you analyze massive log volumes for real-time monitoring.
 The tool can be deployed in multi-cloud environments and even on your on-premises servers.
 LogDNA can quickly ingest logs from different sources, and it supports automated parsing for a wide range of log formats.
 You can also define custom parsing rules and “views” to control the amount of information you see and focus on important fields in your logs.
 Furthermore, the tool offers faster results for your search queries and allows you to tail logs for real-time awareness.
 Despite its wide range of features, LogDNA offers a familiar interface for developers.

-The Best Log Aggregator Tool in 2020
+The Best Log Aggregator Tool

 In our study of log aggregators, many of the open-source tools offered a high level of flexibility but required complex configurations.
 Unfortunately, these complex configurations require significant time and effort.
 On the other hand, some commercial log aggregation tools are part of SIEM suites.
 An extensive set of features for log analytics might be a useful criterion for some organizations, but if you’re looking for cloud-based log aggregation with just search, real-time visibility, and alerts features, then Papertrail is your best option.
 It offers a quick and easy setup with flexible pricing options.
 You can also start with a free trial and customize a plan later.